Menopause is the end of a woman's menstrual cycle and fertility. It happens when:

 - Your periods have stopped for 1 year.

 Menopause happens naturally with age.
 But it can also stem from surgery, treatment of a disease, or an illness.
 In these cases it can be called induced menopause, surgical menopause, or primary ovarian insufficiency, depending on the cause.

 When Does It Start?

 Menopause starts on average around age 51 when it happens naturally.
 But it can happen before you turn 40.
 This is called premature menopause.
 The age at which yours will start is mostly determined by your genes.

 What Are the Symptoms?

 When it starts naturally, the first sign should be an irregular menstrual cycle.
 Once it gets off-schedule, it should stop completely within about 4 years.
-You might also notice these vasomotor symptoms (VMS):
+You might also notice these vasomotor symptoms (VMS) such as hot flashes and night sweats.
+Other common symtpoms that occur during menopause include:

 - Mood swings